gabrielspmoreira/kaggle_outbrain_click_prediction_google_cloud_ml_engine/README.md

 ## A Wide & Deep model deployed on Google Cloud ML Engine for Kaggle's Outbrain Click Prediction competition

-I've jumped into [Outbrain Click Prediction](https://www.kaggle.com/c/outbrain-click-prediction) Kaggle competition Oct.
+I've jumped into [Outbrain Click Prediction](https://www.kaggle.com/c/outbrain-click-prediction) Kaggle competition by Oct.
 2016.
-After more than three months hicking to the top, I ended up in the 19th position (top 2%).
+After more than three months climbing to the top, I ended up in the *19th position (top 2%)*.
 I've published that journey in this [post series](https://medium.com/unstructured/how-feature-engineering-can-help-you-do-well-in-a-kaggle-competition-part-i-9cc9a883514d), explaining how I got such a result, mainly due to Feature Engineering techniques and Google Cloud Platform.

 After the competition, I ran some experiments using [Tensorflow](http://tensorflow.org/), [Google Cloud Machine Learning Engine](https://cloud.google.com/products/machine-learning/) and [Dataflow](https://cloud.google.com/dataflow/) on competition data, to see the results I could get with such tech stack.